-A flexible, harm-reduction-based support pathway for trans, non-binary, and intersex people self-managing their care.
+A flexible, harm-reduction-based support pathway for trans, non-binary and intersex people self-managing their care, including people who may describe this as DIY hormone use. .
 This option provides access to individual services without a long-term commitment, helping you access the support you need when you need it.

 ⚠ This pathway does NOT include prescriptions.
 If you're looking for support accessing a prescription, please have a look at our Prescribing Care or Shared Care Pathways.